LeadWoods0902/DandD_Nightmare_Plague/Characters/NPC/Chimo-Nahagi/Ingo.md

 ### Notes
 Ingo was one of the more charismatic crew members aboard [[The Kilfenora]].
 In charge of the artillery, Ingo was the ships first line of defence against off-board trouble; and its gambling extraordinaire.

-Ingo was found dead in his cabin, his throat discoloured black like [[Merlin]]'s
+Ingo was found dead in his cabin, his throat discoloured black like [[Mordin]]'s